Interviewed for Emerging Artists Collective by its founder, Chun Park (https://www.emergingartistscollective.com/)

 When did you start painting, and what were the circumstances that brought you to become an artist?

-I’ve always loved art but only started painting about [twelve] years ago.
-After I went through a divorce I moved into a new house with bare walls, and began watching some interior design TV programs as I thought about how to furnish my new home.
+I’ve always loved art but only started painting after I went through a divorce in the mid-2000s.
+I moved into a new house with bare walls, and began watching some interior design TV programs as I thought about how to furnish my new home.
 In one of those programs, homeowners created some of their own art to decorate their walls, which inspired me to try that for myself.
 My first attempts were clumsy and crude but I persisted, especially when I soon found that entering into the “flow experience” of creative work had a therapeutic benefit for me.
 I also began to study the work of my favorite painters in an effort to hone my own skills.
 As my work developed, I grew confident enough to let others see it and then to post it on several online sites, through which I was soon selling pieces.
 Eventually my work came to the attention of someone who was opening a new gallery and invited me to become one of her artists.
-Since then I have been asked to join four additional galleries.
+Since then I have been asked to join several additional galleries.
 My paintings now hang in personal collections in the U.S. and Europe.

 How did you arrive at your current way of abstraction in the mode of abstract expressionism?
 What did you try to achieve in the beginning?
 What’s different now?

-Abstract has always been my favorite style of painting, particularly the work of the first generation AbExers in the 1940s and 50s, so it was natural for me to study and try to emulate their work.
+Abstract has always been my favorite style of painting, particularly the work of the first generation abstract expressionists in the 1940s and 50s, so it was natural for me to study and try to emulate their work.
 A leading critic and art theorist of that time, Clement Greenberg, discarded notions that a painting must “mean” something or “be” anything other than gestures and colors on a surface, and that has been a guiding principle for me.
 My paintings are simply the application of paint on canvas in ways intended to evoke a purely aesthetic response.
 That was my goal then and remains my goal now, although my style and methods have evolved over the years as I attempted to move beyond first generation AbEx into something more idiosyncratic.
 A big stepping stone on that journey was discovering 1980s Neo-expressionism, primarily Basquiat’s work, which showed me greater possibilities of what a painting could be or could hold in itself.
 This was very liberating for me in my own work.
-One thing it taught me is that, when I have reached a stage with a painting where it could stand as is as a “nice” finished painting, that’s when I have to do something weird or unexpected or counterintuitive or even “ugly” to it, in an attempt to break it open and help a better, stronger painting emerge.
+One thing it taught me is that, when I have reached a stage with a painting where it could stand as a “nice” finished painting, that’s when I have to do something weird or unexpected or counterintuitive or even “ugly” to it, in an attempt to break it open and help a better, stronger painting emerge.
 I’m forced to reassess, rearrange, reorient, add to, subtract from the components of the earlier version of the painting to release what becomes the final finished form.
 Often I think of it a bit like smashing atoms to release energy.
 Sometimes this tactic fails and I’m back almost to square one, but other times it succeeds even better than hoped for.

 What do you hope to achieve in painting in terms of exploration of and experimentation with color and abstraction?
 Are you trying to depict light?
 Emotions?
 Thoughts?
 Or a condition?
 Is it a manifestation of your process?

 I don’t bother with color theory or light theory.
 I’m self-taught and work intuitively.
 I like working with a simple limited palette.
 While I might agree that my emotions or thoughts as I work may influence a painting, it’s only on a subconscious level.
-I am not trying to depict any emotion or thought or condition, e.g. “Hm, I’m going to make a melancholy painting today,” or “I’m angry and I’m going to show it in this painting.”
+I am not trying to depict any emotion or thought or condition, e.g. “Hm, I’m going to make a sad painting today,” or “I’m angry and I’m going to show it in this painting.”
 As I said in a previous answer, I’m just applying paint to canvas in what I hope is an interesting way.
 If you see anything other than that, that says more about you than about me LOL.
 Usually I work on one painting at a time, although that’s partly because of studio space restrictions, but it’s also one of the reasons why none of my paintings are exactly the same.
 More than one person has told me that my paintings all look different but are still easily recognizable as mine.
-I like that, and it indicates that the essentials of my individual style and methods carry over from painting to painting, but each one is unique.
+I like that, and it indicates that the essentials of my style and methods carry over from painting to painting, but each one is unique.
 Some artists seem to keep painting the same painting over and over, and that’s fine if it works for them.
 But I look at each painting as a new arena for exploration, experimentation, growth, etc. The finished painting is a visual record or manifestation of that process.

 How do you arrive at a title for your works?